punxaphil/custom-sonos-card/README.md

   - grouping
   - media browser
   - player
+  - queue
+startSection: queue # default is player.
+Use this to set the default section to show.
 widthPercentage: 75 # default is 100.
 Use this to change the width of the card.
 heightPercentage: 75 # default is 100.
 Use this to change the height of the card.
 Set to 'auto' to make the card height adjust to the content.
 entityId: media_player.bedroom # Forces this player to be the selected one on loading the card (overrides url param etc)